How to Get Life Insurance with Heart Failure (CHF) — Expert Help from Independent Brokers in 2025

 • Medications and other health issues

-Many traditional carriers will automatically decline CHF applications, but specialized carriers and underwriting strategies can make coverage possible.
+Many life insurance companies will automatically decline CHF applications, but specialized carriers and underwriting strategies can make coverage possible.
 This is why working with an experienced independent broker is crucial — they know which carriers will consider high-risk cases and how to present your profile to maximize approval chances.

 Life Insurance Options for CHF and Related Heart Conditions